Some national chains advertise

-reports of those same chains will find what they really charge.
-The average Lasik cost
+reports of those same chains will find that the average Lasik cost

-paid by an indivudal will depend greatly on the patient's unique circumstances,
+paid will depend greatly on the patient's unique circumstances,

 which procedure is recommended, and market competition.